 What about exercise?

 Physical activity has been shown to reduce HbA1c (a measure of longer term blood glucose control).
 Ideally you should aim to build up to at least 2.5 hours of moderate intensity exercise a week.
 This could be split over 7 days or you could condense it into a couple of sessions.
 Moderate intensity means raising your heart rate and being slightly out of breath, but still being able to hold a conversation.
 It is important to think about what exercise you enjoy and when and how you will fit it into your weekly routine.
 Planning ahead and enjoyment of the exercise will mean you are more likely to stick to it in the long term.
-For more information and advice on exercise click here.

 You may also wish to consult your GP or diabetes team if planning to increase your current level of activity.
 They will be able to give more specific advice and help tailor your medication to your exercise goals.